-The second strategy is to support and advance the development of electronic data elements and data sharing standards for robust, accurate, interoperable demographic and social risks data.
+The second strategy is to support and advance the development of electronic data elements and data sharing standards for robust, accurate, and interoperable demographic and social risks data.
 These data will improve the ability to stratify measures by modifying measure specifications and testing requirements.
-For example, the CQMC can coordinate with measures stewards to encourage that measures are tested for the groups with the highest disparities to ensure the reliability and validity of the data when measures are stratified.
+For example, the CQMC can coordinate with measure stewards to encourage the testing of measures for the groups with the highest disparities to ensure the reliability and validity of the data when measures are stratified.
 The Health Equity Workgroup noted that the limitations of existing socioeconomic status data are a challenge to clearly identifying the gap areas that should be tested.
 NQF's Developing and Testing Risk Adjustment Models for Social and Functional Status-Related Risk Within Healthcare Performance Measurement Technical Guidance includes best practices for functional and social risk factor adjustments in measure development and can be used as a reference for improving the ability to stratify measures.

 The third strategy is to stratify data to assess disparities and inform setting benchmarks.
 The results of assessing stratified data can be used for both internal quality improvement purposes among providers and external accountability with payer programs.
 However, the Workgroup cautioned that the measures must be reliable when the data are stratified, particularly if used for accountability.
 Additionally, care must be taken to ensure each disparities category that is stratified should improve or maintain its results instead of one category being penalized when improving another category.
-The Workgroup also acknowledged that data collection and stratification can be burdensome, particularly for smaller organizations that may not have the resources to collect or evaluate their own disparities data.
-In those circumstances, the Workgroup noted high quality imputed data from the community level has been shown to align with disparities seen at the organizational level.
-However, the Workgroup noted these data should be used for performance improvement and not for accountability.
+The Workgroup also acknowledged that data collection and stratification can be burdensome, particularly for smaller organizations that may not have the resources to collect or evaluate their own demographic data for disparities.
+In those circumstances, the Workgroup noted high quality imputed, individual-level data incorporating census information collected at the community level could potentially align with disparities seen at the organizational level.
+However, the Workgroup noted that the accuracy and reliability of these data should be evaluated before they are used for performance improvement and accountability.
+However, advances in health information technology and changes in measurement science could support greater data aggregation.
+This could lead to improved measure stratification and broader analysis for conditions that disproportionately affect minority populations but have low case volumes.
+For example, the implementation of the Trusted Exchange Framework and Common Agreement (TEFCA) could enable better data sharing to allow for more complete demographic data or the implementation of digital quality measures that use novel data sources.
+Similarly, the use of allpayer claims databases (APCDs) could also allow for a larger patient population that could support the use of measures for conditions affecting smaller numbers of people such as racial or ethnic minorities.

-The Workgroup recommends that these strategies be considered in an iterative approach for them to be successfully implemented and that the entire care team should be accountable to addressing disparities, not solely individual clinicians or single specialty areas.
+The Workgroup recommends considering these strategies in an iterative approach for them to be successfully implemented and that the entire care team should be accountable to addressing disparities, not solely individual clinicians or single specialty areas.